Six students dancing with arms raised in a UW dance studio.

 Careers

-Eighty percent of dance majors graduate with a double major, preparing them for a wide range of career paths.
+Many dance majors graduate with a double major or double degree, preparing them for a wide range of career paths.
 From performance to arts education to medicine and other fields, our program helps students mold their education to fit their individual career interests.
 In Dance 480: Career Explorations for Dance Majors, students explore their strengths and interests in real-world career options.
 The course includes guest professionals, cover letter and resume development, grant writing and job shadowing.

 Career Paths